 When Facebook loves what you're doing, you will get priority in auctions when advertising.
 Shopify experts understand their relevancy score and how it works for their businesses.

-Create rubbish content and Facebook will penalise you with lower relevancy, more disapprovals and higher ad costs.
+Create rubbish content and Facebook will penalize you with lower relevancy, more disapprovals, and higher ad costs.

 So what are the experts doing?

 - Collecting customer emails.
 Follow up post order to ensure the product has been received without any problems.
 An unhappy customer here can be turned into a lifelong relationship if handled correctly.